Media apps like Spotify need to use data to stream content to your device.

 - Touch the gear icon.

 - Enable the Data Saver option.

-Our article continues below with additional information on enabling the data saver in Spotify on your iPhone, including pictures of these steps.
+Our article continues below with additional information on how to enable the Data Saver in Spotify on an iPhone, including pictures of these steps.

 How to Use Less Data in the iPhone Spotify App (Guide with Pictures)

 The steps in this guide were performed on an iPhone 11 in iOS 14.3.
 I am using the most current version of the Spotify app that was available when this article was written.

 Step 1: Open the Spotify app on your iPhone.

 Step 2: Select the Home tab at the bottom-left corner of the screen.